Captain found guilty of 'seaman's manslaughter' in boat fire that killed 34 off California coast

 They argued that Fritzler was responsible for failing to train the crew in firefighting and other safety measures, as well as creating a lax seafaring culture they called "the Fritzler way," in which no captain who worked for him posted a roving watch.

-Two to three dozen family members of the victims attended each day of the trial in downtown Los Angeles.
-U.S. District Court Judge George Wu warned them against displaying emotion in the courtroom as they watched a 24-second cellphone video showing some of their loved ones' last moments.
+The Fritzlers have not spoken publicly about the tragedy since an interview with a local TV station a few days after the fire.
+Their attorneys have never responded to requests for comment from The Associated Press, including on Monday.

 Kendra Chan, 26, was killed on the Conception, along with her father, Raymond “Scott” Chan, 59.
-Kendra's mother, Vicki Moore, said Monday that justice was served.
+Vicki Moore, who was Raymond's wife and Kendra's mother, said Monday that justice was served.

-“A strong message came through that if you are captain of a boat, you are truly responsible and there are consequences if you don’t follow the law,” Moore said outside the courtroom after the verdict.
+“A strong message came through that if you are captain of a boat, you are truly responsible and there are consequences if you don’t follow the law,” Moore said after the verdict.

 While the criminal trial is over, several civil lawsuits remain ongoing.

-Three days after the blaze, Truth Aquatics filed suit in U.S. District Court in Los Angeles under a pre-Civil War provision of maritime law that allows it to limit its liability to the value of the remains of the boat, which was a total loss.
-The time-tested legal maneuver has been successfully employed by the owners of the Titanic and other vessels and requires the Fritzlers to show they were not at fault.
+Three days after the blaze, Truth Aquatics filed suit under a pre-Civil War provision of maritime law that allows it to limit its liability to the value of the remains of the boat, which was a total loss.
+The time-tested legal maneuver has been successfully employed by the owners of the Titanic and other vessels, and requires the Fritzlers to show they were not at fault.

 That case is pending, as well as others filed by victims' families against the Coast Guard for alleged lax enforcement of the roving watch requirement.